There are many benefits to an effective Joint Health and Safety Committee (JHSC) in the workplace. An active JHSC can:

-Individuals from diverse backgrounds offer a selection of different skills and experiences that can benefit the JHSC.
+Individuals with and without disabilities from diverse backgrounds offer a selection of different skills and experiences that can benefit the JHSC.
 A variety of skills and experiences can also lend itself to having JHSC members learn important skills from one another.

 3. Language Barriers